Shaharajahfer/Work-with-coffee-and-wifi/README.md

 ## Description
 This project checkout collection of cafes with data on power socket availability, wifi speed and coffee quality.
-This application uses HTML/CSS, Flask-API, Flask-WTF and Flask-Bootstrap on csv file
+This application uses HTML/CSS, Flask-API, Flask-WTF and Flask-Bootstrap on csv file.